Dewas: Industry

 Dewas was known for being a production centre of retail opium in the 1800s, as noted in the 1895 first report of the Royal Commission on Opium.
 Rapid industrialisation took place in the late 1970s and early 1980s, but due to inadequate infrastructure, the pace has slowed since the late 1980s.
 In recent years, some industries have closed their operations due to a shortage of sufficient infrastructure to support growth; there is a shortage of water due to excessive usage in previous decades.

 The city has many industrial units providing employment to thousands of workers.
-The largest companies include Tata, Kirloskar and John Deere.
-Dewas is known as the Soy Capital of India and is a major part of the soy bean processing industry in the country.
+The largest companies include Tata International, Kirloskar, John Deere, Eicher Motors, Gajra Gears, Cummins Turbo Technologies, STI Sanoh Steel Tubes Plant and Coparo Steel Tubes Unit.
+Dewas is known as the "Soy Capital of India" and is a major part of the soybean processing industry in the country with major soybean product brands like Kriti Nutrients, Prestige Agro-Tech, Mittal Soya Protein and Adani Agri Logistics.

+Dewas is also one of the prominent pharmaceutical hubs of Madhya Pradesh and India, with many manufacturing facilities and labs of companies like in its industrial areas.
+The industrial manufacturing units of Ranbaxy Laboratories and Sun Pharma Industries are also situated here.

 Due to its location above sea level at one corner of the Malwa plateau, constant wind flows in the region are suitable for harvesting wind energy.
-There are more than 100 wind mills on a series of hills 13 km from Dewas, generating around 15 megawatts of power.
-These were financed by a few private companies which sought a reliable power supply.
+There are more than 100 wind mills on a series of hills 13 km from Dewas, generating around 60 megawatts (MW) of power.
+These were financed by a few private companies (mainly Suzlon Energy) which sought a reliable power supply.

+A currency printing unit of the Security Printing and Minting Corporation of India Limited (SPMCIL), also known as the Bank Note Press Dewas (BNP), is located in Dewas.
+Established in the year 1974, it is wholly owned by the Government of India, Ministry of Finance and Department of Economic Affairs.
+Bank Note Press Dewas prints Indian currency notes (known as Indian Rupee or INR; Symbol: '₹') of denominations ₹50, ₹100, ₹500 and ₹2000 and is capable of printing bank notes of any denomination.
+The bank notes are printed with high security features necessary to impede forgery and to meet the essential standards of the Reserve Bank of India.
+The unit has skilled and trained manpower totaling around 1400 employees in production.
+The BNP campus is spread over an area of 185 ha of land.
+In addition to the high security printing complex, there is a specialized ink factory unit which produces security inks for BNP Dewas and other units of SPMCIL for the printing of other government documents.
+The campus also includes also a residential complex with nearly 1400 quarters for employees to reside.
+The Central Industrial Security Force (CISF) provides security and fire coverage for the printing complex and transportation of bank note consignments.